ProfPorkins/ThatMakesSense/Developer-Setup.md

 The next step is to clone and build the code.
 The following steps can be used to do this.

-1. Clone the Game Techniques repository: `git clone https://github.com/ProfPorkins/ThatMakesSense.git`
+1. Clone the repository: `git clone https://github.com/ProfPorkins/ThatMakesSense.git`
 1. Navigate into the `/src` folder
 1. Initialize the submodules: `git submodule update --init --recursive`
 1. Run the CMake GUI